OpenNebula/docs/source/open_cluster_deployment/storage_setup/dev_ds.rst

 The RDM Datastore is an Image Datastore that enables raw access to block devices on Nodes.
 This Datastore enables fast VM deployments due to a non-existent transfer operation from the Image Datastore to the System Datastore.

 .. warning:: The Datastore should only be usable by the administrators.
 Letting users create images in this Datastore is a huge **security risk**!
-For example, users could register an image ``/dev/sda`` and read the host filesystem.
+For example, users could register an image ``/dev/sda`` and read the Host filesystem.

 Datastore Layout
 ================================================================================

 The RDM Datastore is used to register already existing block devices on the Nodes.
-The devices should be already setup and available and VMs using these devices must be enforced to run on the Nodes ready for them.
+The devices should be already set up and available, and VMs using these devices must be enforced to run on the Nodes ready for them.
 Additional Virtual Machine files, like deployment files or volatile disks, are created as regular files.

-Frontend Setup
+Front-end Setup
 ================================================================================

 No additional setup is required.
 Make sure :ref:`/etc/one/oned.conf <oned_conf>` has the following configuration for the RDM Datastore: